 You may discuss the lab with each other, and ask questions or offer advice.
 You may not share any code with each other, or use code written by anyone else.
-This includes copying code directly from web pages, etc. Such activities can qualify as academic misconduct.
+This includes copying code directly from web pages, etc. Such activities can and will qualify as academic misconduct and will be reported to the department.